Skip to main content

 • Acceptance criteria for each journey

-Phase 3 — E2E Convention Discovery (Oracle + Navigator)
+Phase 3 — E2E Convention Discovery (Expert + Navigator)

 Goal: Understand the project’s E2E test patterns so generated tests match existing conventions.
 Step 3.1: Query for E2E framework and structure.